*** UPDATE ***

 This page includes what actions to take when you receive a hurricane watch or warning alert from the National Weather Service for your local area.

-Our traffic systems utilize very dedicated hams.
-Traffic appears to steady, but slow.
-We encourage all hams to learn about the traffic system because it is still in use during emergencies .
-Please support your NTS.
+Our traffic systems continue to utilize very dedicated hams.
+Traffic remains steady, but slow.
+We encourage all hams to learn about the ARRL traffic system as it is still in use during emergencies .
+Please support your local NTS operators.

 NATIONAL PARKS ON THE AIR UPDATE

 The ARRL/National parks year long event, is progressing very well.
-With just 6 months to go, slightly more than 490,000 contacts have been made from 431 of the 485 eligible NPS units, in 8250 separate activation.
+With just a few months to go, more than 495,000 contacts have been made from over 440 of the 485 eligible NPS units.
+So far 55 of the 59 National Park Service units have been visited by NPOTA Activators.
 Please check the NPOTA calendar for additional details.
 You can also follow on Facebook and Twitter.

 AMATEUR RADIO PARITY ACT